ezratech/ezhealth/README.md

 > ## Sleepy Sounds

-- Relax and sleep with a variety of sleep sounds to help control sleep, reduce stress and prevent insomnia and tinnitus.
-Use natural sounds, white noise, relaxing melodies, and soothing sounds to create your own mix of voices.
-Get high quality sleep like never before.
+- Relax and sleep easily with a variety of sleep sounds to help control sleep, reduce stress and combat insomnia, tinnitus.
+- Use natural sounds, white noise, relaxing melodies and soothing sounds to create your own voice mix.
+Get quality sleep like never before.
-- Sleep sounds help us: Avoid insomnia and sleep easily, relax and reduce stress and anxiety, block annoying sounds, get an uninterrupted sleep, alleviate buzzing ears, focus.
+- Sleepy Sounds help us: Avoid insomnia and fall asleep, relax and reduce stress and anxiety, block annoying sounds, have uninterrupted sleep, reduce tinnitus, focus.
-- Sleepy Sounds has a dark interface, with lots of content such as songs for sleep, sounds from animal nature, a timer to turn off.
-This feature will help users have a better sleep, thereby improving their own health.
+- Sleepy Sounds has a dark interface, with many content such as sleep songs, sounds from animal nature, timer off.
+This feature will help users have better sleep, thereby improving their own health.

 ---